-- The period of performance is 36 months for all grants awarded under this activity. - A default 180-day recruitment period begins when FEMA approves an application for an award under this activity. - The 36-month period of performance automatically starts after the 180-day recruitment period, regardless of whether the recipient has successfully hired the requested firefighters.
-The period of performance cannot start later than 180 days after the award date. - If a recipient is able to hire all SAFER Program-funded firefighters during the 180day recruitment period, the period of performance may begin at that time.
-In these instances, recipients must submit an amendment requesting that the period of performance start before the end of the 180-day recruitment period if they wish to begin the period early
+The period of performance under the Hiring Activity is 36 months for all grants awarded.
+A default 180-day recruitment period, which allows grant recipients to begin hiring SAFER Program-funded firefighters, begins when FEMA approves the application for an award under this activity.
+The 36-month period of performance automatically starts after the 180-day recruitment period, regardless of whether the recipient has successfully hired the requested firefighters.